 - Checklist for preparation of manuscripts

-A page charge of $US60 per printed page applies to all papers; this charge is reviewed annually.
-The extra cost of colour printing must be borne by the author; the Journal Manager will provide a quotation for colour printing on sight of the copy.
+A page charge of US$60 per printed page applies to all papers; this charge is reviewed annually.
+Charges may be waived where the author(s) or their institutions(s) have no access to funding.
+Such requests must be made on submission of the manuscript and must be accompanied by a letter from the chair of the author’s department certifying that funds are not available for this use.
+The extra cost of colour printing must be borne by the author; the Production Editor will provide a quotation for colour printing on sight of the copy.

 International Journal of Wildland Fire welcomes manuscripts on all aspects of wildland fire science, including fire ecology, management, impacts, behaviour, weather and history.
 The Journal wishes to attract papers on a broad range of wildland fire issues that may include subjects beyond the examples above; for example, papers reporting social science analysis of wildfire issues may be relevant to our readership.
-The Editor in Chief welcomes enquiries from authors seeking advice on the suitability of their paper.
+The Editor-in-Chief welcomes enquiries from authors seeking advice on the suitability of their paper.
 The Journal will also consider papers on structural fire, if they relate to wildland-urban interface issues.
-We publish full experimental papers, review articles, and shorter technical notes.
+We publish full experimental papers, review articles, research notes, letters, communications and occasional book reviews.
 All papers will receive peer-review.

 Submission of a paper is taken to mean that the results reported have not been published and are not currently being considered for publication elsewhere.
 However, papers that have previously been published in symposia of limited circulation are acceptable.
 The Journal assumes that all authors of a multi-authored paper agree to its submission.
 The Journal will use its best endeavours to ensure that work published is that of the named authors except where acknowledged and, through its reviewing procedures, that any published results and conclusions are consistent with the primary data.
 The Journal takes no responsibility for fraud or inaccuracy on the part of its contributors.

-The use of a trademark or proprietary product does not constitute a guarantee or warranty of the product by the author(s), by the Editorial Board, by the International Association of Wildland Fire, or by CSIRO PUBLISHING.
+The use of a trademark or proprietary product does not constitute a guarantee or warranty of the product by the author(s), by the International Association of Wildland Fire, by the Editorial Board, or by CSIRO Publishing.
 Opinions expressed by the authors published in the Journal are not necessarily those of the IAWF.